fenago/katacoda-scenarios/mastering-ethereum/machine-learning-ethereum-blockchain/steps/4/text.md

 prediction = 0.1 * 3520 + 0.4 = 352.4 crimes per year
 ```

-We get 352.4 crimes, which we can approximate to 352 since it doesn't make sense to talk about crimes in terms of decimal points.
+We get 352.4 crimes which we can approximate to 352 since it doesn't make sense to talk about crimes in terms of decimal points.
 As you can see, our prediction with that weight and bias is higher than the real result of 20 crimes per year since our model isn't trained yet.
 So it's normal to expect huge differences when using real values.

 Then we calculate the cost function for all of those values.
 Let's see how it looks for Germany: